Darkmatther/Sudoku_Game/README.md

 - Implementation of the "Clue" button, which helps the user by automatically filling a blank or incorrect cell on the grid<br/>
 - Add save/open fonctionality to save the current game and finishing it later
 - Add a Sudoku editor to create your own Sudoku input grid and add it to the list of existing input configurations (the CSP solver checks if the created configuration has a solution)
-- Improve the efficiency of the CSP algorithm (currently it is a simple backtracking search with basic heuristics)
+- Improve the efficiency of the CSP algorithm: currently it is a backtracking search (BTS) with basic heuristics
 - Add animation to the red theme
 - Add more themes